Healthy Walks in Arun

 It is not a race so don’t worry if you are not able to walk quickly, everybody starts somewhere!

-So if you would like to join a walk and get fitter whilst enjoying the beauty of some of Arun district's natural surroundings please call Liam Goodley on 07756808999 or email email@example.com
+So if you would like to join a walk and get fitter whilst enjoying the beauty of some of Arun district's natural surroundings please email Freedom Leisure or call Littlehampton Wave Reception on 01903 725451.

-You can also talk to Liam if you are interested in becoming a volunteer walk leader, a great way to exercise, socialise and help others to get the walking habit.
+You can also talk to them if you are interested in becoming a volunteer walk leader, a great way to exercise, socialise and help others to get the walking habit.